VivaaindreanNg/django-rest-tutorial/tutorialProject1/README.md

 * [X] Change the endpoint such that GET, POST, PUT, DELETE methods are using the same endpoint.

+* [ ] Add PATCH methods for partially-update a request.

 ### Run test cases:
 To run all test cases, simply run: